Russell-Waterhouse/blog/content/post/when-is-done-done.md

 Let's break down the costs and the cost of delay!

 Remember, this is a patch that appears to work for a bug that is active in production systems and affecting a small subset of our users.
-Also, you should know that this was a fairly surgical patch, ~6 lines of code or so.
+Also, let's say this is a fairly surgical patch, ~6 lines of code or so.
 Not a big change.

 The cost of adding comments to code before shipping is nonzero, but the cost of delay is zero.
 Those comments can be added after we have shipped and fixed the problem in production.
 I don't believe in that "if you don't do it right away you won't ever do it" line.
 I go back and add comments to code that I worked on that was urgent afterwards.
 If you're not disciplined enough to actually follow through with that, maybe you would do this math differently.

-Thus, I added the comments in a separate PR that I did after the patch was live in production systems.
+Thus, I add the comments in a separate PR that I do after the patch was live in production systems.
-It was much the same story with the documentation.
+It is much the same story with the documentation.

 Next, manual QA.
-The cost of doing enough manual QA such that I was reasonably confident that we aren't breaking things worse turned out to be about an hour of my time with this patch.
+The cost of doing enough manual QA such that I was reasonably confident that we aren't breaking things worse is about an hour of my time with this patch.
 As a side note, while we do have automated tests that run in our deploy pipeline, I have yet to work at a company where the automated tests caught 100% of all bugs that would have reached users, and thus consider a good round of manual QA by the developer to be a professional standard.
-However the cost of not doing that QA pass could have been releasing bigger and worse bugs to our users, and the cost of that could have been incredible amounts of lost revenue from angry users leaving our platform.
+However, the cost of not doing that QA pass could have been releasing bigger and worse bugs to our users, and the cost of that could have been incredible amounts of lost revenue from angry users leaving our platform.